-Doukas Anargyros 1, Papakostas Konstantinos 3, Papadaki Amalia 1, Frillingos Stathis 3, Boleti Haralabia ^{1,2}

-1Intracellular Parasitism group, 2light microscopy Unit Hellenic Pasteur Institute, Vas.
-Sofias 127, Athens, 11521 - Greece

-3 Laboratory of Biological Chemistry, Department of Medicine, University of Ioannina, Greece
+Doukas Anargyros1, Papakostas Konstantinos3, Papadaki Amalia1, Frillingos Stathis3, Boleti Haralabia^{1,2} 1Intracellular Parasitism group, 2Light Microscopy Unit, Hellenic Pasteur Institute, Vas.
+Sofias 127, Athens, 11521 - Greece 3 Laboratory of Biological Chemistry, Medical School, University of Ioannina, Greece

-L. tarentolae strain.

 Introduction

 The parasites of the genus Leishmania are protozoan organisms of the Trypanosomatidae family.
 When transmitted to the mammal host by the bite of the insect host (sandflies of the genus Phlebotomus or Lutzomyia) cause a wide spectrum of diseases called Leishmaniases.